What is divorce mediation?

 - When both spouses are ready, a Pennsylvania no-fault divorce may be filed and finalized.

-Spouses decide their own pace of mediation divorce.
-They may move quite quickly, or slowly, in deciding terms of agreement.
+Spouses decide their own pace.
+They may move quite quickly—or slowly—in deciding terms of agreement.
 Pennsylvania divorce law does set mandatory waiting periods between filing for divorce and finalizing a decree.
 Learn about how much time it takes to divorce in Pennsylvania.

 Pennsylvania divorce with one lawyer

-Pennsylvania law permits a lawyer working as a divorce mediator to assist both spouses with their entire divorce.
+Pennsylvania law permits a lawyer, working as a divorce mediator, to assist both spouses with their divorce.
 By choosing a divorce mediator who is an attorney licensed to practice law in Pennsylvania, spouses may complete their entire Pennsylvania divorce in the privacy of their divorce mediator's office.